Wolverine971/9takes/src/blog/community/introducing-9takes-original.md

 ## Back to what makes 9takes different

-9takes is leveraging <span style="color: #5407d9">personality theory</span> to create an a better community.
+9takes is leveraging <span style="color: #5407d9">personality theory</span> to create an a different community.

 <ul class="plain-list">
 <li>